gunziptarball/typycal/README.rst

 >>> config.db.port == 5432
 True

 See that?
-Even though you passed a string for the port, because you explicity defined the type, it was cast for you!
+Even though you passed a string for the port, because you explicitly defined the type, it was cast for you!
 Now, let's try to access a missing property

 >>> config.db.use_ssl is None